-Valuation of inventory

-At the balance sheet date 31 March 2023, the Company held inventories comprising of raw materials and components, finished goods, work-in-progress • aggregating to ₹ 673.15 crores as disclosed in note 8 to the accompanying standalone financial statements of the Company.
-Such inventories are carried at cost or net realisable value whichever is lower, as per the accounting policy disclosed in note 2.7 to the aforesaid standalone financial statements.

-Cost of inventory comprise of cost of purchase, costs of conversion and other costs incurred in bringing the inventories to their present location and condition.
+Key audit matter How our audit addressed the key audit matter Valuation of inventory Our audit procedures related to valuation of inventory included, but were not limited, to the At the balance sheet date 31 March 2023, the Company held inventories comprising of raw materials and Tonowing. components, finished goods, work-in-progress aggregating to ₹ 673.15 crores as disclosed in note 8 to the accompanying standalone financial statements accounting policy and valuation method of inventory in accordance with Ind AS 2. of the Company.
+Such inventories are carried at cost or net realisable value whichever is lower, as per the accounting policy disclosed in note 2.7 to the aforesaid standalone financial statements. • Evaluated the design and tested the operating Cost of inventory comprise of cost of purchase, costs of overhead, and determination of net realizable value of inventory items.